 As recognised by the World Bank,1 to address illicit tobacco requires effective action across the entire supply chain—not just at farms and ports of entry and with distributors, but also with wholesalers, retailers and individuals supplying informally to consumers.

-Approaches to control illicit tobacco trade need to be subject to frequent review due to the inherently dynamic and adaptive nature of the illicit market.
+Approaches to control illicit trade in tobacco need to be frequently reviewed due to the inherently dynamic and adaptive nature of the illicit market.
 As emphasized in a report on tobacco tax administration and enforcement published by the International Monetary Fund,2 even in a single country, solutions that worked once might not be sufficient at a later date.

 As recommended in a report released by the Australian Parliamentary Joint Committee on Law Enforcement which convened hearings at the end of 2019,4 an essential first step in addressing illicit tobacco is to ensure that Governments have effective regulatory control over who is wholesaling and retailing tobacco products in each state and territory.i